enoklearn/engineering/modules/data.md

 <details open>
    <summary><b>Types of Data</b></summary><br/>

-   With this topic, you’ll learn about the spectrum of unstructured to structured data types and how to classify data correctly.
+   With this topic, you'll learn about the spectrum of unstructured to structured data types and how to classify data correctly.

    #### Learning Outcomes
    * Describe binary data